Information for students admitted to the Fall 2020 semester

 - Apply for Financial Aid

-- Fulfill pre-req requirements- MSBA students only
+- Fulfill pre-req requirements- MSBA students

-- Submit a business course waiver form- MBA and MSA students only
+- Submit a business course waiver form- MBA and MSA students

 - Plan and register for Fall semester classes